-After creation, the LaceworkSAAudit will be have two delegated and two application permissions.
+Lacework creates an Azure App called LaceworkSAAudit.
+After creation, the LaceworkSAAudit App has two delegated and two application permissions.

-This permission gives LaceworkSAAudit access to the Azure Storage REST APIs.
-However, the Lacework access is limited by the role of Reader.
+- Azure Storage Access Azure Storage - This permission gives LaceworkSAAudit access to the Azure Storage REST APIs.
+However, Lacework access is limited by the role of Reader.

-To confirm this permission, navigate to Azure Active Directory > App Registrations > LaceworkSAAudit > Settings > Required permissions and double-click on Microsoft Graph.
+- Microsoft Graph - Read the full profiles for all users.
+To confirm this permission, navigate to Azure Active Directory > App Registrations > LaceworkSAAudit > Settings > Required permissions and double-click Microsoft Graph.

-To confirm this permission, navigate to Azure Active Directory > App Registrations > LaceworkSAAudit > Settings > Required permissions and double-click on Windows Azure Active Directory.
+- Windows Azure Active Directory - Read the directory data.
+To confirm this permission, navigate to Azure Active Directory > App Registrations > LaceworkSAAudit > Settings > Required permissions and double-click Windows Azure Active Directory.